 1. Paint the top side of your paper plate with green water color paint.
 We used liquid watercolors but you could also use regular watercolors.
 If you haven’t ever tried liquid watercolors I highly recommend them!

 2. Once we were finished painting the paper plate green, we went back with blue water colors and painted some random stripes all over the paper plate.
 The colors blended really nicely since the plate was still wet.
 Here is what our plate looked like when we were finished.
 Let it dry completely.
 We put ours on the front porch in the sun to hurry up the process since we are inpatient!

-3. While the paper plate was drying, I drew the outline of a bowling ball shape on a half sheet of blue cardstock paper for my son to cut out.
+3. While the paper plate was drying, I drew the outline of a bowling ball shape on a half sheet of blue cardstock paper and my son cut it out for the Peacock body.